-New figures from the Central Statistics Office show that manufacturing prices - or factory gate prices - inched 0.1% higher in May from April.
+New figures from the Central Statistics Office show that manufacturing - or factory gate - prices fell by 1% in August compared to July.

-On an annual basis, manufacturing prices fell by 3.1% in May of this year compared to the same time last year.
+But the CSO said that manufacturing prices on an annual basis increased by 5.4% in August of this year compared to the same time last year.

-The CSO also said that the price of energy products decreased by 8.4% in the year, while petroleum fuels fell by 0.6%.
+Today's figures also show that the price of energy products decreased by 2.5% in the year to August, while petroleum fuels slumped by 15.1%.